Clay-foundation/model/docs/finetune/segment.md

 # Segmentation head fine tuning

-We have built an example for training a segmentation head on top of feature maps extracted from the frozen Clay encoder.
+We have built an example for training a segmentation head on top of feature map extracted from the frozen Clay encoder.

 All the code for this example can be found in the [segment finetuning folder](https://github.com/Clay-foundation/model/blob/main/finetune/segment)